 Imported values overwrite any values that were in the system previously.
 Also, it is not necessary to provide a record in the data file for every account; the site and account fields determine which accounts will be modified (any unlisted accounts will remain unchanged).

-To load the account load file use the Load button on the Accounts Tab (under the Configure tab).
+To load the account load file, use the Load button on the Accounts Tab (under the Configure tab).
 The load button will display a File Open dialog; select the name of the account load file and click Ok.
 At this point the Review Account Loading dialog will appear, as shown below: